Canon 1D Mark IV vs Sony A6500

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.